ladroop/Chaturbate_reloaded/README.md

 -Broadcaster status (only if exhibitionist).
 -Amount you tipped the last 24H (only if you tipped).
 -Video URL , copy to clipboard/update status (also when off-line and then it will only update the status).
--Alarm On/Off (see below , only on a profile only page and not an exhibitionist).
+-Alarm On/Off (see below , not an exhibitionist page).
 -Video status , on-line , off-line , etc.
 -Video quality ( according to chaturbate ...).
 -Hidden show message (only if in hidden show on a profile only page).